has contributed nearly $65 Million Dollars

 After Doucette’s Son, Brett, was diagnosed with leukemia in 1975, facing a five-year survival rate of 66%, Brett’s odd of survival were slim… and that’s when Doucette developed relationships with several members of the medical staff at Milwaukee Children’s Hospital, learning that one of the biggest challenges in combatting childhood cancer locally was a lack of funding.
 The National Leukemia Society reached out a short time later to Eddie after hearing about his son’s battle and his connection to the Milwaukee Bucks.
 In one of his conversations, Eddie learned while there were great organizations like the National Leukemia Society, only a small percentage of every dollar donated to them would make it back to the Milwaukee Area.

 Eddie continued his quest for information and after meetings with Dr. Donald Pinkel, the first director and CEO of St. Jude Children’s Research Hospital and Dr. Jim Casper of what is today’s Medical College of Wisconsin; it became apparent to him that an organization based in Wisconsin was needed.
-That’s when Eddie and his life-long friend and Milwaukee Buck’s player, Jon McGlockin starting making plans for a charity.
+That’s when Eddie and his life-long friend and Milwaukee Buck’s player, Jon McGlockin started making plans for a charity.

-On December 10, 1976, the Milwaukee Athletes Against Childhood Cancer (the MACC Fund) was founded on the court at halftime of a Milwaukee Buck’s Game – the night that Jon McGlockin retired from the NBA.
+On December 10, 1976, the Milwaukee Athletes Against Childhood Cancer (the MACC Fund) was founded on the court at halftime of a Milwaukee Buck’s Game – the night that Jon McGlocklin retired from the NBA.
 Comprised of athletes, local business leaders, and local celebrities, the MACC Fund set out to make a difference by Giving Hope Through Research to children with cancer.
 When Jon and Eddie created the MACC Fund, they had no idea that their little charity would take off.
 Following rapid and significant growth in the early years, the acronym of the MACC Fund appropriately changed to Midwest Athletes Against Childhood Cancer.
-Undoubtedly, the MACC Fund took off in large thanks to the reputations of both Eddie and Jon, but also because of the support of the Milwaukee Bucks and its fans – raising more than $1.4 million dollars for the MACC fund since 1976.
+Undoubtedly, the MACC Fund took off in large thanks to the reputations of both Eddie and Jon, but also because of the support of the Milwaukee Bucks and its fans – raising nearly $70 million dollars for the MACC fund since 1976.